Red Pill In Love Part II: How to Develop Long-Term Love Relationships (and why)

 If she tries to monopolize your time and energy distracting you from your goals, forget about it, put your foot down.

 5) Be self-aware

-Self-awareness comes with maximizing your value as you can’t do one without the other, but its important to note its value once in a relationship.
+Self-awareness comes with maximizing your value as you can’t do one without the other, but it is important to note its value in a relationship.
 Check in with your own behaviors.
 Ask yourself, is my behavior helping or hurting our relationship?
 Is my mood lifting up those around me?
 Am I the best I can be right now?